Allied Aitebar Business Finance

 Profit is calculated using:

-Plus a bank profit margin that varies depending on the project’s expected cash flows.
+Plus a bank profit margin, which varies depending on the project’s expected cash flows

 Note: The rate may vary from business to business.